 Communicate information learned from LBD visualizations to stakeholders around the globe, including NGOs, a range of nonprofit organizations, research foundations, and the general public

-We brainstormed a list of 12 directions.
-We ideated within these directions, discussing how valuable it would be in addressing the needs of our personas (see Analysis).
-IHME also prioritized our list based on their own business concerns.
+We brainstormed a list of 12 design directions.
+We ideated within these directions, discussing how valuable they would be in addressing the needs of our personas (see Analysis).
+IHME also helped us prioritize solutions based on their own business concerns.
 It was clear to us that validating source data was a key step in each of our personas' workflows, fit well within the scope of our project, and was a key issue for IHME.

 The local burden of disease landing page (leftmost box) could link directly to information about the source data.
-A filterable source data page would let global health workers find sources that would help them feel confident about using the tool in their work.
+A "source data" page would let global health workers find sources that would help them feel confident about using the tool in their work.

 Make the "story" behind the data more clear by framing the visualization as a narrative and showing connections between health indicators

 Help users see value in the tool and interpret data (e.g. giving example questions that could be answered with the tool, framing output to make conclusions more clear)

 We set out to make source data behind the LBD Visualization more transparent.
 We knew we needed to provide the option to explore sources behind visualizations in a place where users would already be looking!

 We individually created wireframes of the LBD landing page, a new "Source Data" page, and the map page.
 These helped us solidify the overall solution we wanted to propose to IHME.

 In critique sessions, we discussed how well our designs addressed the needs of our personas.
 Iterating individually gave us a breadth of ideas to discuss in sections, so we could narrow in on the most effective elements of our wireframes and mockups.

 To test our decisions, we had 5 global health professionals from various organizations/foundations use our interactive prototype within a task-based scenario (pulling use cases from our focus groups)